bindusri0702/IBM_telco_customer_churn_analysis/README.md

 ### Status

-how is cltv related to satisfaction score?
+How is cltv related to satisfaction score?

 ### Customer segmentation